Quad-SMU

 eval board software, it comes with no source code, no .DLL, and no

 way to use it other than with the the GUI provided.
-Of course,
+And no source

-to control this very complex IC.
+very complex IC.
 Oh well.
-At least I can hook up a
+At least I can hook up a logic analyzer

 In addition to lots of low level and calibration code needed, here